Blog updated 8/2/22: Information fact checked. Links to National Framework updated. Links to supporting articles updated.

 - It is used if your relative has urgent health needs and/or nursing needs and is rapidly deteriorating and/or in a terminal phase of life.
 It is also used if your relative’s health is likely to deteriorate rapidly before the next routine Continuing Healthcare review.
 It is not only for people at end of life.

-- It allows a quick decision to be made about Continuing Healthcare funding.
-As part of this, it allows appropriate end of life support to be put in place quickly by the NHS – free of charge – and it means your relative can have care provided in their preferred location, including at home.
+- It allows a quick decision to be made about Continuing Healthcare funding– bypassing the lengthier formal assessment process.
+It facilitates appropriate end of life support to be put in place quickly by the NHS – free of charge – and it means your relative can have care provided in their preferred location, including at home.

 - The Fast Track assessment should be carried out by a registered medical practitioner (the ‘assessor’), such as a GP, consultant, registered nurse, hospice clinician, etc – but this person must have detailed knowledge of your relative’s needs.
 Unfortunately, families report that GPs and other medics often have little (if any) knowledge of the Continuing Healthcare assessment process, and it can fall to the family to ‘educate’ them in this respect.
 This can be immensely frustrating for the family at a time when urgent action is required.